Western Alumni

 • Western has a centralized job board called Western Connect which allows employers to post jobs for students.
 For any questions regarding job postings, contact hirewesternu@uwo.ca.

-• Internships must be degree or career-related.
+• Roles and responsibilities assumed during internships must be degree or career related.
 The experience must include learning outcomes, active supervision and mentorship, formal evaluations, and the application of knowledge and skills in the scenario.

 How can I connect with Western students?